China urges 'patience' as COVID cases rebound ahead of key congress | Health

 - China

-China called for "patience" with its COVID policies and warned against any "war-weariness" as local cases soared to their highest since August, days ahead of a pivotal Communist Party congress.
-Many parts of the world are learning to co-exist with COVID-19, but China has repeatedly quashed any speculation of a let-up in its tough counter-epidemic policies, which can range from locking down a local community to sealing an entire city, even though fatalities remain low by global standards and symptoms, if any, are mostly mild.
+China called for "patience" with its tough COVID policies and warned against any "war-weariness" as local cases soared to their highest since August, days ahead of a pivotal Communist Party congress.
+Many countries are learning to co-exist with COVID-19, but China has repeatedly quashed any speculation of a let-up in its counter-epidemic policies, which can range from locking down a local community to sealing an entire city, even though fatalities remain low by global standards and symptoms, if any, are mostly mild.

-Pressure on local officials to stop outbreaks as soon as they spring up has risen in recent weeks as the highly transmissible Omicron sub-variants BF.7 and BA.5.1.7 appeared in mainland China for the first time, ensnaring travellers during a just-ended week-long national holiday.
+Pressure on officials to stop outbreaks as soon as they spring up has risen in recent weeks as the highly transmissible Omicron sub-variants BF.7 and BA.5.1.7 appeared in mainland China for the first time, ensnaring travellers during a just-ended week-long national holiday.
 Across China, 1,939 locally transmitted cases were reported on Oct.
 9, the highest since Aug.
-20 when the southern resort island of Hainan went into a COVID lockdown, according to Reuters calculations based on official data published on Monday.
+20, according to Reuters calculations based on official data published on Monday.

-Thousands of new cases caused by the BF.7 have been reported in Inner Mongolia since Oct.
-1, turning the region into the country's latest COVID epicentre and activating localised lockdowns, wrecking havoc on travel plans during the National Day "Golden Week" holiday.
-A few days into the Golden Week, the western region of Xinjiang also barred people from leaving its borders, as local cases started to tick higher.
+Thousands of cases caused by the BF.7 have been reported in Inner Mongolia since Oct.
+1, turning the region into China's latest COVID epicentre and activating localised lockdowns, wrecking havoc on travel plans during the National Day "Golden Week" holiday.
+A few days into the Golden Week, the western region of Xinjiang also barred people from leaving its borders as cases started to tick higher.
 Tourists who are stranded in Xinjiang could seek temporary work as electricians, cooks and wood craftsmen, advised authorities in its capital Urumqi.

+Shanghai, which locked down its entire population of 25 million in April and May, reported 34 local cases on Oct.
+9, the most in almost three months.
+"The transmission and pathogenicity (of Omicron) have not weakened, and it still poses a relatively large threat to the elderly and people with underlying diseases," according to a commentary in the state-owned People's Daily on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)